 **This legal translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

-Contact All Language Alliance, Inc. to obtain certified translation of legal documents from Chinese, Swiss German, French, Traditional Chinese, Japanese, Russian, Amharic, Farsi, Mongolian, German, Anuak, Italian, Portuguese, Turkish, and other languages for international litigation and to hire court-certified interpreters for on-site live depositions and for remote depositions via video conferencing in U.S. litigation.
-To discuss your need for legal translation services for multilingual edisovery, and beyond, please fill out the “USA Document Translation/ Interpreter” form on the right.
+Contact All Language Alliance, Inc. to obtain certified translation of legal documents from Simplified Chinese, Swiss German, French, Traditional Chinese, Japanese, Russian, Amharic, Farsi, Mongolian, German, Anuak, Italian, Portuguese, Turkish, and other languages for international litigation and to hire court-certified interpreters for on-site live depositions and experienced deposition interpreters for remote depositions via Zoom video conferencing in U.S. litigation.
+To discuss your need for legal translation services for multilingual edisovery, and beyond, please fill out the “Hire a Certified Translator or Interpreter” form on the right.

 #alllanguagealliance #litigationtranslation #translationforinternationallitigation #litigationdocumenttranslation #documenttranslation #documenttranslationservices #legaltranslation #legaltranslationservices #certifiedtranslation #certifieddocumenttranslation #multilinguallitigation #ediscoverytranslation #aviationlitigationtranslation